google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

    Solution:

-     Set the file attribute to 777 for:
+     Set the file attributes to 777 for:

-       catalog/googlecheckout/logs/response_error.log
-       catalog/googlecheckout/logs/response_message.log
+       <osc-directory>/catalog/googlecheckout/logs/response_error.log
+       <osc-directory>/catalog/googlecheckout/logs/response_message.log

 2. Problem:

-     Test order shows up on Google Checkout but not in OSC admin.
+     Test order shows up on Google Checkout but not in the osCommerce admin console.

    Solution:

+     There is an error somewhere in the file:

+       <osc-directory>/catalog/googlecheckout/responsehandler.php

-     There is an error somewhere in the file catalog/googlecheckout/responsehandler.php or you have set a wrong API callback function in your seller Google account under the Settings->Integration tab.
+     or you have set a wrong API callback function in your Google Checkout Account Settings under the 'Settings->Integration' tab.

 3. Problem: